 Nowadays, employees expect an employer to offer more than just a stable income.
 They are looking at the values a company carries across, the office culture and meaning the work offers them as employees.
 They want to be part of an organization that matches their personality.
 But how can you achieve this?

 Transparency and honesty can go a long way.
 This piggybacks right on the previous two points.
-In order to keep your employees happy and engaged you need to be transparent.
+To keep your employees happy and engaged, you need to be transparent.
 How else will they know the bigger picture or be able to define the values?
 Your employees need and have the right to know where your company’s headed.
 Uncertainty and ambiguity lead to unrest.

 But you need to be transparent and honest on an even more basic level.
 Allow them to be honest towards you, and reciprocate their feedback with honest and constructive communication.
 Be clear in what you expect on a day-to-day basis and allow them to chime in without any inhibition.
 This will only make you more trustworthy as an employer, more reliable to your employees and increase employee engagement and retention.